root-project/root/README/ReleaseNotes/v630/index.md

 ## RDataFrame
 - instead of returning nothing, `ROOT::RDF::RunGraphs` now returns the number of separate computation graphs that have been run.

+- Introduce [`ProgressBar`](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#progressbar) feature that can be added to any RDataFrame program.

 ## TTree Libraries

 ## RNTuple